mixpanel/docs/docs/Tracking/how-tos/identifying-users.md

 ## What is the status of Mixpanel's legacy `alias` method?
 Prior to March 2020, the only way to connect users together was the `.alias()` method.
 This was very limited and was not retroactive; this meant that if a user used two devices and then logged in, you would lose activity for the user from one of the devices.

 If you set up Mixpanel prior to 2020, you may have implemented with the `alias()` method.
-Alias is still supported in its original state, but if you want to revisit your identity management strategy, we recommend setting up a new Mixpanel project and using the best practices outlined in this guide.
+Alias is still supported in its original state and we have preserved its documentation [here](https://github.com/mixpanel/docs/blob/main/legacy/aliases.md), but if you want to revisit your identity management strategy, we recommend setting up a new Mixpanel project and using the best practices outlined in this guide.